aaassseee/screen_brightness/README.md

 # screen_brightness

-A Plugin for controlling screen brightness
+A Plugin for controlling screen brightness with application life cycle set and reset brightness implemented

 ## Getting Started
 ### Install